rust-lang/rfcs/text/3318-field-pojection.md

 ## Types that could benefit from projections

 - [`Option`][option], it would be `#[inner_projecting(T)]`, so it allows projecting from `Option<Pointer<Struct>>` to `Option<Pointer<Field>>`
+- [`PhantomData`], it could allow macros to better access the type of a field.

 ## Arrays